Burton Landlord 2014-2017 Snowboard Review

 Skidded Turns: Not ideal for that person that skids their turns a lot.
 If you are you should look to easier rides.

 Carving: Actually in medium to soft snow the board carves with the best of them.
-It carves much more like a double ender board and accelerates out of the turn setting you up for an even better carve afterward.
+It carves much more like a double ender board and accelerates out of the turn sets you up for an even better carve afterward.
 I had soo much fun leaning into a hard carve in well-groomed packed powder.
 You can also lean back surf style and make a nice carving turn like you are bottom turning into a barrel.
 Even set all the way back I found the Landlord to hold a carve really well on groomed/packed powder and it didn’t feel tail light.

 Speed: Great base and a really good medium/stiff flex.
 It’s got a stable bomber type of ride that you might really appreciate.
 The base picks up speed very well but doesn’t feel out of control either.
 It absorbs chatter very well and makes for a ride that borders on excellent.